 To speak of my

 a Fabian : Fabianism was an English variety of democratic socialism during the latter decades of the nineteenth century.

-ogni parte ad ogni parte splende : “Each part [viz. each of the nine angelic choirs] emitting its radiance to each other part [viz. each of the nine celestial spheres]” Dante, Inferno VII, 75.
+ogni parte ad ogni parte splende : Dante, Inferno VII, 75.
+“Each part emitting its radiance to each other part” – “Each part” means each of the nine angelic choirs; “each other part” means each of the nine celestial spheres.

 Chapter IV: I Broaden my Mind